Stuttgart II (electoral district)

-Stuttgart 2 is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
-It elects one member via first-past-the-post voting.
+Stuttgart 2 is an electoral constituency (German: Wahlkreis) formerly represented automatically in the Bundestag.
+It used to elect one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 259.
 It is located in central Baden-Württemberg, comprising the northern part of the city of Stuttgart.

 Stuttgart II was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Maximilian Mörseburg of the Christian Democratic Union (CDU).
+Whilst the Christian Democratic Union won a 31.6% plurality in the 2025 election, which earned them 29 seats, they won 35 of 38 (92%) of the constituencies in the state.
+Under the new voting system, this candidate and constituency was among the 6 who did not actually win a seat in the Bundestag.
+This was due to the distribution of seats among the winning CDU candidates being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As this CDU candidate got a vote (30.4%) at the lower end of the results of CDU candidates, this seat and five others will remain vacant throughout the 21st Bundestag.

 Geography

 Stuttgart II is located in central Baden-Württemberg.
 As of the 2021 federal election, it comprises the Stadtbezirke of Bad Cannstatt, Botnang, Feuerbach, Mühlhausen, Münster, Obertürkheim, Stammheim, Stuttgart-Ost, Untertürkheim, Wangen, Weilimdorf, and Zuffenhausen from the independent city of Stuttgart.

 History

 Stuttgart II was created in 1949.
 In the 1980 through 1998 elections, it was named Stuttgart-Nord.
 In the 1949 election, it was Württemberg-Baden Landesbezirk Württemberg constituency 2 in the numbering system.
 In the 1953 through 1961 elections, it was number 164.
 In the 1965 through 1976 elections, it was number 165.
 In the 1980 through 1998 elections, it was number 163.
 In the 2002 and 2005 elections, it was number 260.
 Since the 2009 election, it has been number 259.

 Originally, the constituency comprised the Stadtteile of Stuttgart-Ost, Stuttgart-Nord, Bad Cannstatt, Stammheim, Zuffenhausen, Mühlhausen, Hofen, Münster, Untertürkheim, Rotenberg, Uhlbach, Wangen, Obertürkheim, Rohracker, Hedelfingen, Sillenbuch, Heumaden, and Riedenberg from the independent city of Stuttgart.
 In the 1965 through 1976 elections, it comprised the Stadtteile of Stuttgart-Mitte, Stuttgart-Ost, Stuttgart-Nord, Birkach, Hedelfingen, Untertürkheim, Obertürkheim, Plieningen, Sillenbuch, and Wangen.
 It acquired its current borders in the 1980 election.